nivisi/Demon-Learning/simple_todo/README.md

 In the app bar we display `TODO details` and a button (three vertical dots) to open a menu with such options:

 - `Complete` / `Uncomplete` depending on the `completed` status of a todo item;
-- `Save` that saves the todo item and closes the screen.
+- `Save` that saves the todo item and closes the screen;
+- A separator
+- `Delete` (with red color) to delete the existing record.

 For now, if you close the screen w/o saving, let the data be lost.
 We will handle this later on.